awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 When you schedule this operation, make sure that you have updated your client\-side trust store beforehand\.

 **Example**
 The following code modifies `mydbinstance` by setting the CA certificate to `rds-ca-2019`\.
 The changes are applied during the next maintenance window by using `--no-apply-immediately`\.
 Use `--apply-immediately` to apply the changes immediately\.
-Choosing this option causes an outage\.
+Using the `--apply-immediately` option causes an outage\.
 For Linux, OS X, or Unix:

 ```